kizu/kizu.ru/_posts/en/issues/2013-01-22-cursor-pointer.md

 Those elements should be treated as “active” when clicking on such element results in any action.
 Thereby a menu item for the current page, checked radio button or disabled buttons or links are not active elements, so they shouldn't have any change on hover.

-At first I thought that it's obvious, but then I found out there are a lot of developers who think otherwise.
+At first I thought it's obvious, but then I found out there are a lot of developers who think otherwise.
 And I didn't find any proper arguments against `cursor:pointer` for active elements after reading all their points of view.

 In this article I'll tell you my arguments at first, and then I'll discuss all the arguments against my point of view, describing why those arguments hadn't incline me from it.